-If you took a survey and asked people what they consider to be a typical down payment when purchasing a house, most people would probably say that twenty percent of the purchase price is the magic number.
-Lenders also look for this amount because they feel confident that the buyers are committed to the house and that will make their monthly payments after paying twenty percent of the cost.
+If you asked people what they consider to be a typical down payment when purchasing a house, most people would probably say that twenty percent of the purchase price is the magic number.

-Whether are you are going through a private lender or FHA, you may qualify to put as little as 3 to 5 percent down depending on the program and terms of the loan.
-When making a smaller down payment, you will be required to pay mortgage insurance.
+Whether are you are going through a private lender or FHA, you may qualify to put as little as 3 to 5 percent down depending on the program and terms of the loan, however when making a smaller down payment, you will be required to pay mortgage insurance.
 Mortgage insurance is essentially a safety precaution for lenders.
 You pay an insurance premium on your mortgage, and the lender ends up being the beneficiary is you should fail to make your payments.
-Once you have paid twenty percent of your home’s value, you can ask your lender to remove the mortgage insurance fees.
+With many loans, once you have paid twenty percent of your home’s value, you can ask your lender to remove the mortgage insurance fees.